JHU-ACEL/trajdesign/index.md

 Lectures will be held on Tuesdays and Thursdays from  1:30-2:45PM.

 ## Office Hours
 Office hours will begin from the second week of the semester.
+Office hours will be held regularly at the following times, but please see the calendar at the bottom of the page for the most up-to-date hours:
-- Monday 3-4PM: Arnab Chatterjee
+- Monday 3-4PM: Arnab Chatterjee (Hackerman 111)
-- Wednesday 1-2PM: Prof. Abhishek Cauligi
+- Wednesday 1-2PM: Prof. Abhishek Cauligi (Hackerman 117)
-- Thursday 11AM-12PM: Mark Gonzales
+- Thursday 11AM-12PM: Mark Gonzales (Hackerman 111)

 ## Syllabus
 The syllabus for the course can be found [here](./assets/pdf/syllabus.pdf).